-Collins KS3 Maths Now is the textbook used in lessons.
-Each pupil will be registered for Mathswatch and homework may be set from this site.
-Support, extension and investigation materials provided by Maths Faculty staff.

-A maths equipment set is required.
+- Collins KS3 Maths Now is the textbook used in lessons. - Each pupil will be registered for Mathswatch and homework may be set from this site. - Support, extension and investigation materials provided by Maths Faculty staff. - A maths equipment set is required.
 It includes a compass, a protractor and a scientific calculator.

-Check homework diaries to see that Maths homework is recorded and marked off when completed.
-Check students have their equipment ready for Maths lesson, including a calculator.

-Help with practice of mental Maths e.g. multiplication tables, estimates of shopping bills, practical percentages, fraction calculations, long multiplication and division estimates www.bbc.co.uk/schools/gcsebitesize/maths http://corbettmaths.com/ www.mathswatch.vle.co.uk
+- Check homework diaries to see that Maths homework is recorded and marked off when completed. - Help with practice of mental Maths e.g. multiplication tables, estimates of shopping bills, practical percentages and fraction calculations. - Ensure students have a calculator and mathematics equipment.